+July Systems, a mobile application platform provider, has raised $15 million in a recently closed funding round led by Updata Partners with participation from Intel Capital and WestBridge Capital.
 The company says it intends to use the funding to accelerate its product roadmap, boost "sales momentum" and increase market reach, which is similar to what it had planned to do the last time it raised money: the company had raised an undisclosed amount in a follow-up funding round from Intel Capital, last year, before which it raised $7 million in a series-C funding round led by Intel Capital, alongwith Sequoia Capital and Footprint Ventures.
 Prior to that, it had raised $8 million investment from Westbridge Capital (now Sequoia Capital India) and Acer Technology Ventures, though it changed its business model afterwards.
 That means that the company has raised (or announced) at least…

 - PrivacyNama Session: Chief Privacy Officer Roundtable; October 7 October 1, 2022

 - Delhi police deploys drones to monitor anti-CAA protest centre Shaheen Bagh October 1, 2022

 - India’s Department of Telecommunications (DoT) orders ISPs to Block 67 Porn Websites October 1, 2022

 - AI Law and Policy Diploma Course (CCG-NLUD) 2022 #Ad October 1, 2022

 - RBI’s card storage rules kick in today, but is the payments ecosystem ready in India?
 October 1, 2022